soarlab/soarlab.github.io/_publications/2017_cre_sllscaabgrsp.md

 ---
 ### Acknowledgements

-We would like to thank the anonymous reviewers for their constructive comments.
-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 (LLNL-PROC-679754).
-Support is gratefully acknowledged from the National Science Foundation under grants ACI-1535032 and CCF-7298529.
+This work was performed under the auspices of the U.S.  Department of Energy by LLNL under contract DE-AC52-07NA27344 (LLNL-CONF-737603).